colinator/zerialize/CMAKEHOWTO.md

 Overview
 - Zerialize is a header‑only C++ library with optional protocol backends and math backends.
-- Zerialize also includes a built-in, dependency-free protocol backend: `Zer` (`include/zerialize/protocols/zer.hpp`).
+- Zerialize also includes a built-in, dependency-free protocol backend: `Zera` (`include/zerialize/protocols/zera.hpp`).
 - Dependencies are reused if your toolchain already provides CMake targets; otherwise they are fetched via FetchContent.
 - You can selectively enable or disable each backend via CMake options.
 - Zerialize optionally supports modules for C++20 and onwards, as module `zerialize`.

 Configure Options
-- ZER (zer): Built-in protocol backend with no external dependencies.
+- ZERA (zera): Built-in protocol backend with no external dependencies.
 Always available (no CMake option).
 - ZERIALIZE_ENABLE_FLEXBUFFERS: Enable FlexBuffers (via FlatBuffers).
 Default: ON
 - ZERIALIZE_ENABLE_JSON: Enable JSON (via yyjson).
 Default: ON
 - ZERIALIZE_ENABLE_CBOR: Enable CBOR (via jsoncons).
 Default: ON